AppliedCognito/flutter-app-template/README.md

 You now have:

-- ✅ A professional project structure
+- A professional project structure
+- Centralized theme and styling utilities
-- ✅ Consistent dev environment using FVM
+- Consistent dev environment with FVM
-- ✅ Shared VS Code settings
+- Shared VS Code settings
-- ✅ Git workflow to avoid conflicts
+- Git workflow for team collaboration

 Start building scalable, error-free apps as a team! 🚀